 - Over the few weeks after and in multiple instances, several of Jesus' disciples encountered a person they believed to be the risen Jesus.
 (Near-certain)

 What theory can best explain these three facts?
-Skeptics have proposed a wide array of non-supernatural explanations.
-For example, it could be that some disciples of Jesus stole the body (
+Skeptics have proposed a wide array of non-supernatural explanations.9 For example, it could be that some disciples of Jesus stole the body (Matthew 28:15), the disciples were experiencing mass group hallucinations, they went to the wrong tomb, or even that Jesus survived his crucifixion somehow.
+A combination of these alternative theories could be coincidentally true at the same time, resulting in the improbable but not impossible illusion that Jesus was resurrected.

-However, once one removes the requirement that some non-supernatural explanation must be true, it seems clear to me that the theory that Jesus rose from the dead is a much more plausible explanation than any of the other ones.
-One cannot dismiss this as a “god of the gaps” explanation.
-The resurrection hypothesis is limited and straightforward: it simply says that somehow, Jesus experienced a resurrection which restored his body completely, such that
+However, once one removes the requirement that some non-supernatural explanation must be true, it seems clear to me that the theory that Jesus rose from the dead is a much more plausible explanation than any of the other ones.10 One cannot dismiss this as a “god of the gaps” explanation.
+The resurrection hypothesis is limited and straightforward: it simply says that somehow, Jesus experienced a resurrection which restored his body completely, such that afterwards, he was able to be seen, heard, and touched by the disciples on several occasions.

 Now, some might have independent reasons for assuming that supernatural explanations are a priori improbable.
 More specifically, a scientist might feel specially compelled to disbelieve the claim of supernatural occurrences.
 After all, one of the narratives of scientific progress is that things which we thought to be supernatural before turned out to have mundane scientific explanations.
 Isn’t it more judicious for careful scientists to be agnostic and assume that a better, non-supernatural explanation can someday be found?